List of The Story of Tracy Beaker (franchise) spin-offs: Tracy Beaker: The Movie of Me

 Originally broadcast part-way through the release of Series 3, the exact placement of this story in the wider continuity of the series is debatable.
 The Dumping Ground is as it appears in Series 2, with the subtle additions introduced in the third series being absent (notably, the repainting of the living room from beige to blue).
 After The Movie of Me was finished in January 2004, production moved to Skomer Care Home (Cliffside) in Penarth due to management changes.
 This suggests that the special was filmed prior to Series 3, despite featuring cast members that would only be introduced in the following episodes.
 The story presumably took place before Series 4, as Tracy appears to be living with Cam at the start of the fourth series.
 The story likely does not take place during the events of Series 3, however.
 A number of cast members from Series 3 are absent from the movie (most notably Bouncer appearing but Lol, Michael and Nathan being absent, although Jackie, Hayley, Crash, Layla, Marco and Shelley, who joined in Series 3, seem to be in this film), suggesting that this story takes place some time after the events of that series.
-Despite being aired while the third season was still airing, the episode would have to take place in-between the third and fourth season, given that Tracy is still living at the DG at the end of season 3 and is now living with Cam at the start of season 4.
-This creates a continuity error as Justine is shown to be living at the Dumping Ground in the movie, even thought she left to live with her dad after the episode Good as Gold (the season 3 finale).
+Despite being aired while the third season was still airing, the episode would have to take place in-between the third and fourth season, given that Tracy is still living at the DG at the end of series 3 and is now living with Cam at the start of series 4.
+This creates a continuity error as Justine is shown to be living at the Dumping Ground in the movie, even though she left to live with her dad after the episode Good as Gold (the series 3 finale).